sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_03_secure_embedding/embedding_03_secure_embedding.md

 Workspaces are a great way to manage access, since all content stored within are permitted by the workspace permissions.

 A third method exists, that aligns with companies who wish to follow more common content promotion workflows (ie: DevOps).
-This is supported in Sigma and called [Version Tagging](https://quickstarts.sigmacomputing.com/guide/embedding_8_version_tagging/index.html?index=..%2F..index#0).
+This is supported in Sigma and called `Version Tagging` and is detailed in this [QuickStart: Embedding 08: Version Tagging.](https://quickstarts.sigmacomputing.com/guide/embedding_08_version_tagging/index.html?index=..%2F..index#0)

 For simplicity, we will just grant access to this workbook to the `Sales_People (Team)` with `Viewer` permission: